What Is Pleural Mesothelioma?

 Radiation therapy treats mesothelioma with intense beams of energy.
 It is often used to reduce the symptoms of late-stage pleural mesothelioma.
 It may also be used alongside chemotherapy or surgery to kill cancer cells and extend a patient’s life.

-The typical life expectancy for pleural mesothelioma patients treated with radiation is 12 months, according to Cancer Medicine.
+The average pleural mesothelioma life expectancy with radiation is 12 months, according to a report in Cancer Medicine.

 TTFields

-Tumor treating fields (TTFields) allow doctors to stop or slow the spread of mesothelioma.
-Pads that attach to the patient’s chest produce a low-grade electrical field that disrupts the division of cancer cells without hurting the patient.
+Tumor treating fields (TTFields) help stop or slow the spread of mesothelioma.
+Pads attached to the patient’s chest produce a low-grade electrical field that disrupts the division of cancer cells in the lung lining without any side effects.

 The FDA approved TTFields to treat pleural mesothelioma in 2019.
 All patients using TTFields also receive chemotherapy.